effectai/developer-docs/docs/local/README.md

 [Local Wallet](https://developers.eos.io/welcome/latest/getting-started-guide/local-development-environment/development-wallet)

 ### Importing EOSIO
-A default system account is provided when you instantiate a new local blockchain.

-`eosio` is the name of the account.
+A default system account is provided when you instantiate a new local blockchain, `eosio` is the name of the account.
-Will we deploy the contracts to this account?

 The private key for this account is the following:
 `5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3`

 :::danger